 Evan Ginzburg shortly thereafter began cohosting Fred Geobold’s entertainment show on historic NYC 50,000 watter WBAI.
 He transformed the show to include long weekly wrestling segments.
 I was on many times with longtime friend Evan.
 We had a ton of guests on.
 I often referred friends on like Eddie Guerrero, who had already done my radio or little cable tv show based in California.
 Evan and I just discussed on his current podcast.
 Eddie came on this night to discuss the loss of his tag partner in Art Barr, who’d tragically just passed.

 I essentially had friends and relatives in major cities like L.A., Chicago, NYC, Atlanta, etc., to sign up to become cable access producers-of-record.
 In turn, they got my tv show on in all these major cities and on their top cable systems.
 They were forced by now non-existent laws to a lot X amount of cable access programming per week.
-I’d customize the closing credits for each show to reflect that particular city and who my producer was there.
+So I’d customize the closing credits for each show to reflect that particular city and who my producer was there.
 Not real syndication, but sort of close.
 And we were on-air in top cities.

 Evan certainly was, and he introduced a significant element into wrestling radio.
 He mixed in names from real life, politics, the arts, and more.
 He had rap icon Grandmaster Flash and many other brilliant stars of the day on.
 Many guests had an affinity for wrestling already.
 So they could talk about their music, plug their content, and then discuss wrestling.
 Evan continues that today with his big current Wrestling Coast To Coast podcast with an old pal of mine from California in former Calif wrestling indie manager Buddy Sotello.

 Before I forget, Evan and I, for about a decade, did Legends Radio together every Sunday with him based in NYC, me in California.
 It was firstly a pro wrestling radio show.
 But we followed his philosophy of having on people from all walks of life, not just wrestling.
-One of our bigger shows was when I brought on as a guest.
+So one of our bigger shows was when I brought on as a guest.
 Along with singing superstars Roberta Flack, Grace Slick, and Judy Collins.
-Or Mad About You star Paul Reiser, The Doors Ray Manzarek, Gilbert Godfried, and more.
+Or Mad About You star Paul Reiser, The Doors, Ray Manzarek, Gilbert Godfried, and more.
 Or Soupy Sales and Paul Winchell.

 Evan brought on many like Claudio Castagnoli (now WWE Cesaro) from ROH and his great tag partner Chris Hero.
-Just tons of ROH talent Evan booked along with top entertainers like Grandmaster Flash, Billy Paul, and more.
+Just tons of ROH talent Evan booked and top entertainers like Grandmaster Flash, Billy Paul, and more.
 We made sure if we had a wrestler on in one hour, in the second, we’ve had a musician or comic legend.